The Greatest and Top Films

 • Fahrenheit 9/11 (2004) - currently the highest grossing documentary of all time, and the Palme d'Or winner (the second documentary to win that award); voted # 8 in 2005 by Channel 4's polling of "50 Greatest Documentaries"

-• Bowling for Columbine (2002) - at one time, the highest-grossing documentary of all time, until surpassed by director Michael Moore's next film; in 2002, it was the first documentary to compete in the Cannes Film Festival's main competition in 46 years; won the Best Documentary Award at the Oscars; Ranked # 1 in 2002 by International Documentary Association's "20 All-Time Favorite Non-Fiction Films"; voted # 3 in 2005 by Channel 4's polling of "50 Greatest Documentaries"
+• Bowling for Columbine (2002) - at one time, the highest-grossing documentary of all time, until surpassed by director Michael Moore's next film Sicko (2007); in 2002, it was the first documentary to compete in the Cannes Film Festival's main competition in 46 years; won the Best Documentary Feature Award at the Oscars; ranked # 1 by International Documentary Association's (IDA) "20 All-Time Favorite Non-Fiction Films" in 2002; voted # 3 in 2005 by Channel 4's polling of "50 Greatest Documentaries"

-• The Thin Blue Line (1985) - by Errol Morris, responsible for solving a murder case and helping to free a Texas death-row inmate; Ranked # 2 in 2002 by International Documentary Association's "20 All-Time Favorite Non-Fiction Films"; voted # 28 in 2005 by Channel 4's polling of "50 Greatest Documentaries"
+• The Thin Blue Line (1988) - by Errol Morris, responsible for solving a murder case and helping to free a Texas death-row inmate; ranked # 2 by International Documentary Association's "20 All-Time Favorite Non-Fiction Films" in 2002, and # 1 in IDA's "Top 25 Documentaries" in 2007; voted # 28 in 2005 by Channel 4's polling of "50 Greatest Documentaries"

-• The Sorrow and the Pity (1969) - the highest ranking documentary in IMDb's top 250 films rankings, voted upon by site visitors
+• The Sorrow and the Pity (1969) (aka Le chagrin et la pitié) - the # 8-ranked documentary in IMDb's top rankings of documentary films, voted upon by site visitors in 2010

 • Le Monde du Silence/The Silent World (1956, Fr.) - one of the most acclaimed nature documentaries ever, including the Palme d'Or (it was the first documentary to win this award) and the Best Documentary Feature Academy Award; co-directed by Jacques Yves-Cousteau with Louis Malle aboard the Calypso; it was also the first film to use underwater cinematography to show the ocean depths in color

-• The Man With a Movie Camera (1929) - always a highly-rated documentary film; Ranked # 19 in 2002 by International Documentary Association's "20 All-Time Favorite Non-Fiction Films"
+• The Man With a Movie Camera (1929) - always a highly-rated documentary film; rated as the # 1 documentary film of all time in Sight and Sound's "Critics' 50 Greatest Documentaries of All Time" in 2014; also ranked # 19 in 2002 by International Documentary Association's "20 All-Time Favorite Non-Fiction Films"

 Epics: